For a scientist in the field: You

 You must decide whether you will use it for good or for evil.

-I'm afraid Tea Lady allows you to cheat, in a way, by collecting data until you get a result you like, which is a potentially dangerous idea that should encourage your skeptics.
-Every new data point could be considered a separate experiment which will give you a new P value, and if after 20 of those experiments you got one ith P<0.05, then that wouldn't be very meaningful, would it?
-You should find a consistent pattern, such as, more data shrinks P even more, or, if you do the whole thing a few times, it has a low P value each time.
+I'm afraid Tea Lady allows you to cheat, in a way, by continuing to collect data just until you get a result you like, which is a potentially dangerous idea that should encourage your skeptics.
+Every new data point could be considered a separate experiment which will give you a new P value, and if after 20 of those experiments you got one with P<0.05, then that wouldn't be very meaningful, would it?
+You should find a consistent pattern, such as, even more data shrinks P even more, or, if you do the whole thing a few times, it has a low P value each time.
 Indeed, if I can assume that your cost of data collection isn't that high, then I wouldn't be too happy with you if you stopped one exploratory experiment at P<0.05.
 If your difference is actually real, and you can collect more data without that much more trouble, then I'd say the onus is on you to collect enough to get P<0.01, or, frankly, you would be hard to separate from the bullshitter that ran 20 experiments to get one reportable result.
 That's called P-hacking; Not Good.

 Tea Lady here does merge exploration with experiment: Getting the idea and proving the idea.
 If you already know a bit about your problem already, like for example you have an estimate of the different frequencies for the two columns, then you can and should decide in advance how many observations your experiment will collect.
-With so many non-replicable results out there, let's please not contribute to that.
+With so many non-replicatable results out there, let's please not contribute to that.
 One solution would be to do the experiment twice, once to estimate how much data is needed for a given level of significance, and another to actually test the question: if you get significance both times, then at least your second test wasn't P-hacking.

 But wherever you are, perhaps sitting in a chair and watching the unfolding world, here with the Tea Lady is a great place to start.